 Setting your tent in the right place is as important as getting a waterproof tent.
 Place a tarp on the ground to make sure the water won’t get into your tent.

 Where should you pitch your tent to avoid water?
 When you come to the campground, look for the elevated place.
 Place the tent side away from the wind.
-Stay away from low grounds, rivers and where the water gathers.
+Stay away from low grounds, rivers, and where the water gathers.

 Canal Around the Tent

 Dig a canal around the tent to prevent water from getting into the tent.
 It doesn’t have to be dug deep, but just enough to prevent water from crossing the canal.
-This comes in handy when you face the heavy rain.
+This comes in handy when you face heavy rain.

 You should take appropriate rain clothes even if it is sunny out there.
 Nature is unpredictable so bear this in mind.
-The basic rule is to take synthetic clothes which don’t absorb moisture as much as cotton.
+The basic rule is to take synthetic clothes that don’t absorb moisture as much as cotton.